coreyfournier/PoolAutomation/Readme.md

 # Pool Automation

 Custom schedules can be configured.
 You get feed back in which schedule is running and for how long.
+Actions can override the schedule at any time to prevent the pump or anything else from making changes.
 ![Alt text](assets/pool-automation-schedules.PNG "Pump Schedule")

 You can configure custom actions that listen for events to make decisions.
+Each UI component is a variable and built dynamically.
+Changing any value fires an event any any component can listen to the events to change the application flow.
 ![Alt text](assets/pool-automation-actions.PNG "Custom actions")

 If you need to override anything at any time you get access to the individual device.